 ‘Triple Enlightenment’ is set in locations on the Indian subcontinent in the past, present-day and future.
 It combines my poetry, drawings and watercolours with my still and moving photography.
-The trilogy will be staged in its entirety, with a print and online publication, in galleries in India, the UK, and the Far East from 2024 onwards.

 These interconnected projects explore points of harmony and conflict between practices that foster spiritual ‘Enlightenment’ and the scientific and industrial legacy of the ‘Age of Enlightenment’ that originated in Western Europe.
 Might a third Enlightenment slow down the sixth age of mass extinction, saving humanity and those other species whom we have not already destroyed?